ouerxiao/works/ford-sample/README.md

     - Then, we open up a connection to the Redis database, which is running in a different container.
     - We are storing engine temperature readings in a Redis list, keeping track of the 10 most recent values, and discarding old ones as new ones appear.
     - The methods used to implement the above behavior are discussed here: https://redis.io/docs/data-types/lists.
-- Restart your Docker Compose stack, and ensure both services produce logs similar to last time.
+- Restart Docker Compose stack, and ensure both services produce logs similar to last time.
 - Submit a POST request to your flask server at http://0.0.0.0:8000/record, and include a JSON payload with the following data: {"engine_temperature": 0.3}.
     - There are a variety of ways to accomplish this, three of which are described below:
         - Use the Python requests library in a scratch file like so: